plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Steerable_Pyramid.md

 po.plot.pyrshow(pyr_coeffs, zoom=0.5, batch_idx=1);
 ```

 For some applications, such as coarse-to-fine optimization procedures, it may be convenient to output a subset of the representation, including coefficients from only some scales.
-We do this by passing a `scales` argument to the forward method (a list containing a subset of the values found in {attr}`~plenoptic.model_components.SteerablePyramidFreq.scales`):
+We do this by passing a `scales` argument to the forward method (a list containing a subset of the values found in {attr}`~plenoptic.process.SteerablePyramidFreq.scales`):

 ```{code-cell} ipython3
 # get the 3rd scale